evadremlab/flickr-album-gallery/readme.txt

 For more information, see [Weblizar](http://wwww.weblizar.com/).

+= 1.3.1 Jan 2016
+* modified by evadremlab to fetch and display descriptions

 = 1.3 21 Nov 2015 =
 * Latest WordPress 4.4 Compatibility Check
 * Russian Translation added in 1.3